imightbeamy/buzzerbot9000/how_to.md

 ![Static local IP](images/static_ips.png)

 Then I sent http traffic on port 80, to port 5000 on the ip address for my raspberry pi.
+You can use a different port, you'll just need to change `port` in `config.json`.

 ![Port forwarding](images/port_forwarding.png)